 If you’re prepared to take some investment risk but still need a minimum income for life, you could consider an investment-linked annuity.
-These products will usually offer a minimum income guarantee, but hold the prospect of growing income.
+These products will usually offer a minimum income guarantee, but offer the prospect of your income growing each year.

 Please know, however, that the value of your income can go down as well as up, depending on the performance of the investments.

 This information is not investment advice or a recommendation for any particular product, service or course of action.
 Pension and retirement planning can be complex, so if you are unsure of the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s Retirement Service on 0800 368 6882 or refer to your financial adviser.